aminahmemon/reproducible-research_homework/README.md

 *How many rows and columns does the table have?*
 There are 34 rows and 13 columns in the table.

-*What transformation can you use to fit a linear model to the data?*
+*What transformation can you use to fit a linear model to the data?
+Apply the transformation*
 You could log transform the data.

+*Find the exponent (α) and scaling factor (β) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
+Compare the values you found to those shown in Table 2 of the paper, did you find the same values?*
+x

+*The code to reproduce the figure:*
+x

+*What is the estimated volume of a 300 kb dsDNA virus?*
+16.34985

+**Bonus Question:**
+Reproducibility is when the authors provide all the necessary data and code to run the scientific analysis again, re-creating the results.
+However, replicability is a study that arrives at the same scientific findings as another study, collecting new data (potentially with different methods) and completing analyses.

 ## Instructions